Slow-Cooker Barbecue Pulled Beef

 Freezer: This beef can also be frozen and thawed as well.
 Freeze portions up to three months.
 Thaw overnight in the fridge and reheat until steaming hot.

-I love this recipe on soft buns.
-You can also serve it with soft slice bread like they do at Texas barbecue restaurants.
+- You can also serve it with soft slice bread like they do at Texas barbecue restaurants.
 My Whole Wheat bread is really soft and ready in just over an hour.

-If you are looking for a coleslaw to go with this recipe I have several.
-Cornbread is great.
-My gluten-free cornbread is a great alternative for GF folks.
+- If you are looking for coleslaw to go with this recipe I have several.
+For a fresh twist, this cilantro and lime spiked Mexican Coleslaw would pair well with these flavors too.
 This Festive Kale Slaw with Raspberries is the one we shot these photos with.
 We skipped the almonds today, but they would also be great too.

-We had corn on the cob too.
+- We had corn on the cob too.
 Try grilled corn with chipotle lime butter!

-Classic Cookout side dishes are also good options with this recipe.
+- Classic Cookout side dishes are also good options with this recipe.
 This German Potato Salad, or if the weather is nice enough to grill these grilled potatoes are nice slightly sweet accompaniments.

 Other Recipes You’ll LOVE